Don’t miss out on this Bug Sensory Bin. A great way to have the kids work on feeling things and have fun playing with pretend bugs, too.

-My daughter has been enjoying her sensory bin so since we’re headed into spring, well sort of I’m still in knee high now here in Canada, I created a bug sensory bin which is one of her favorite toddler activities.
+My daughter has been enjoying her sensory bin so since we’re headed into spring, well sort of I’m still in knee-high snow here in Canada, I created a bug sensory bin which is one of her favorite toddler activities.

 This was a super simple sensory bin to put together once you have the rice already made.
 I have a huge box of plastic animals and bugs that I can now use in sensory bins since they no longer get played with as much on their own.